Maui Invitational moving to North Carolina during pandemic

-ASHEVILLE, N.C.
-(AP) -- The Maui Invitational is moving to the mainland during the coronavirus pandemic.
+ASHEVILLE, N.C. — The Maui Invitational is moving to the mainland during the coronavirus pandemic.

 One of the premier preseason tournaments on the college basketball schedule, the Maui Invitational will be played at the Harrah’s Cherokee Center in downtown Asheville, North Carolina.